fazleh2010/Journal-Paper/README.md

 ````

 ### Input example
-QueGG can red both csv and turtle file as input
+QueGG can take either csv or turtle file as input
-- An example of csv input file (.csv) can be found [here] (https://github.com/fazleh2010/question-grammar-generator/blob/extension/examples/input/lexicon/en/nouns/NounPPFrame%20-%20QALD%20Train%20-%20not%20solved.csv)
+- An example of csv input file (.csv) can be found [here] (https://github.com/fazleh2010/question-grammar-generator/blob/extension/examples/input/lexicon/en/nouns/NounPPFrame%20-%20QALD%20Train%20-%20not%20solved.csv) or
 - An example of turtle file can be found [here] (https://github.com/fazleh2010/question-grammar-generator/blob/extension/examples/input/lexicon/en/nouns/lexicon-birthPlace_of.ttl).
 The lexical entries are defined using the Lexicon Model for Ontologies [Lemon](https://lemon-model.net/) and the data category ontology [LexInfo](https://lexinfo.net/).

-#### Output file example
+### Output file example
 QueGG can generate two types of output file:
 - grammar entry (.json file)
 - question, sparql, and answer (.csv file)

-######  QueGG can generate a grammar entry that looks like this:
+######  grammar entry (.json file) that looks like this:

 ```json
 {